Frequently asked questions

 The design solution should offer surroundings for library activity that are functionally on a high level and whose technology and spaces are modifiable.
 In addition, the solution should be eco-efficient, technically and financially feasible, and suitable for its unique location in terms of cityscape.

 What were the grounds for selecting the winner of the architectural competition?

 The winner rose above all of the participants based on the evaluation criteria.
 The criteria included the cityscape, architecture, usability, ecological sustainability, and feasibility.

 The entry “Käännös” that the panel of judges selected as the winner is connected to its environment with a sure touch, while it is clearly present, taking its place as an important public monument.
 The building is inviting and easily approachable.”

 The Central Library is a project celebrating Finland’s 100 years of independence

 The preparations for the centenary will gather pace as 2017 approaches.
 The Prime Minister’s Office has set up a centenary project for the coordination and organisation of the preparations, see Finland 100.

 The Central Library is a so-called development generator for the whole library sector.
 The opportunity to implement new kinds of library services on such a large scale will move the sector forward throughout the country.
 Other libraries in the country will be included in the development projects.
 In this way, libraries all over the country can benefit from the project already during the Central Library’s planning stage.

 When will the Central Library open?

 The City Council approved the project 28.1.2015.
 The foundation stone will be laid in 2015, and the construction will begin in 2016.
-The topping-off of the building will be celebrated in 2017, and the doors will open to the public on 6th December 2018 on the Finnish Independence Day.
+The topping-off of the building will be celebrated in 2017, and the doors will open to the public in December 2018.